-CHARLOTTE ROSEN: Kim, we do have three minutes if you want to add.
+CHARLOTTE ROSEN: Kim, there are three minutes if you want to just keep going.
 Just keep going with whatever you want, really.

 KIM WILSON: I always write notes and always have, way more notes than I'm ever going to be able to touch on.
-But I think that one of the places to turn to the Prison Legal News.
+But I think that one of the places to turn to is the Prison Legal News.
 They have done a tremendous amount of work.
 They have a non-profit actually that focuses on prison censorship.
+And that's a resource there for people to check out.

-Another resource there for people to check out is the American Library Association, which tracks banned books.
-They also have a vast list of resources.
-They've also developed a model for prison libraries, which they argue should model what is happening in libraries on the outside.
+The American Library Association, which tracks banned books, they also have a vast list of resources but they've also developed a model for prison libraries, which they argue should model what is happening in libraries on the outside.
 Unfortunately, libraries are under-resourced because we all know who the primary users of libraries are, so that also makes sense.